Affordable sustainable hotels in Miami with verified eco credentials

 How we selected these hotels

-We also excluded any property where typical nightly rates exceed $250, and any hotel widely recognized as a luxury destination regardless of its eco record.
+Brand-level pledges and corporate mission statements did not count; a hotel had to show property-specific evidence.
+We excluded hotels with only vague green marketing copy, any property priced well above the mid-range, and any hotel widely recognized as a luxury destination regardless of its eco record.

 Booking a trip?Members see members-only rates, and every booking funds clean energy for local communities.